Salmon River Riggins

 Where to Meet Orange Torpedo Trips

-We meet our guests at our shop in downtown Riggins Idaho.
+We meet at our shop in Riggins Idaho.
+We are at:

 In Riggins Idaho we recommend a couple of different lodging options.